ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 This is a standardized way of describing the policy detailed in {{use-with-custom-headers}}:

-- 5000 daily request-quota;
+- 5000 daily quota-units;
-- 1000 hourly request-quota.
+- 1000 hourly quota-units.

-The client consumed 4900 request-quota in the first 14 hours.
+The client consumed 4900 quota-units in the first 14 hours.

-Despite the next hourly limit of 1000 request-quota, the closest limit to reach is the daily one.
+Despite the next hourly limit of 1000 quota-units, the closest limit to reach is the daily one.

 The server then exposes the `RateLimit` headers to inform the client that:

-- it has only 100 request left;
+- it has only 100 quota-units left;
 - the window will reset in 10 hours;
 - the `expiring-limit` is 5000.